aaronfc/unnamed-rts/docs/tasks.md

 	- Time needs to be formatted properly so that we have minutes and hours
 	- Increase depth level so that GUI is over the rest of the game
 	- Add icons
-- [.]
-Bugfixing / Debugging villagers movement issues
+- [X] Bugfixing / Debugging villagers movement issues
+	- [X] #1 🐛 Villagers are overlapping one with eachother when crowded.
+		- Maybe we can create some simplified test?
+To see if it's because of Arcade physics and find possible solutions.
+		- More difficult to reproduce probably since we started using `physics.move` method.
+		- Still happened, though...
+And can't find a way to reproduce.
+		- After talking on Discord with @samme it seems like my initial guess was right.
+It seems a limitation on how Arcade Physics resolve collisions.
+They rely on a "Projection Method" which does not take into account any other collision.
+The only suggestion is to move to MatterJS physiscs engine.
+		- Some MatterJS + Phaser3 tutorial here: https://itnext.io/modular-game-worlds-in-phaser-3-tilemaps-4-meet-matter-js-abf4dfa65ca1
 	- [X] #2 🐛 Villagers moving infinitely upon collision
 		- Set villagers as inmovable didn't work.
 Because when two bodies are immovable they won't collide (which kind-of makes sense).
 		- Setting `drag` fixed the issue.
 But we spent a lot of time trying to set it up because we missunderstood the value passed to the `setDrag` method, it's not a percentage but an amount of pixel.
+	- [X] #4 🐛 Villager might get into an unknown status when trying to gather resource and resource is destroyed.
+It was detected while doing a quick test by generating many villagers and sending them to consume the same resource.
+All of them behaved correctly (going back to initial position) except from one, which was "stuck" close to the already non-existent resource. ⚠️ This might be related to #3.
+	- [X] #3 🐛 Villagers getting "stuck" while consuming resource.
+Not consuming and not moving.
+Maybe there is a gap between them and the resource but the movement is not getting them closer?
+		- Increased the marging to consider an object as "closer" as possible to another one.
+- [X] Moving to MatterJS physics engine
-- [ ] Add reference to Phaser3 in README.
+- [X] Add reference to Phaser3 in README.
-- [ ] Why is text still a little blurry?
+- [ ] Increase "drag" for villagers upon receiving a collision.
-- [ ] Refactor: Generify the moveCloserIfNotAsClosestAsPossible behaviour.
-- [ ] Slow down the collecting action
 - [ ] Main Building / Villagers creation
 	- Display actions popup.
 	- Add button to create villager.
 	- Make villager creation to cost resource and time
 	- Avoid villagers stacking / overlapping on creation
 	- Show basic info on villagers enqueued for creation
+- [ ] Slow down the collecting action
 - [ ] GUI revamp
 	- Use smaller icons (currently 512x512, which is too big)
 	- Get an icon for time